Last updated: 11 October 2020

 Improve services offered by others, such as third parties that offer content, games, apps and other experiences on our Oculus Products; and

 To market to you.
 We use the information we collect to send you promotional messages and content about Oculus Products and Oculus-related experiences on and off our Oculus Products.
 We also use this information to measure how users respond to our marketing efforts.
-If you would like to opt out of receiving marketing emails, please visit the Privacy Center.
+If you would like to opt out of receiving marketing emails, please visit the Privacy Centre.

 To promote safety, integrity and security.
-We use the information we collect to verify accounts and activity, combat harmful conduct, detect and prevent bad experiences, maintain the integrity of our Oculus Products, and promote safety and security on and off our Oculus Products.
-For example, we use information collected to investigate suspicious activity or violations of our terms or policies, detect when someone needs help, and protect our or others’ rights or property.
+We use the information we collect to verify accounts and activity, combat harmful conduct, detect and prevent bad experiences, maintain the integrity of our Oculus Products and promote safety and security on and off our Oculus Products.
+For example, we use information collected to investigate suspicious activity or violations of our terms or policies, detect when someone needs help and protect our or others' rights or property.

 Our Oculus Products help you engage with the XR ecosystem and others that interact with it.
 To provide and support our Oculus Products, information we have about you is shared in certain circumstances.
 Here is who can see information about you when you and others use our Oculus Products.

 People and accounts you share and communicate with on our Oculus Products.
-When you share, interact, and communicate using our Oculus Products, you choose the audience for what you share.
+When you share, interact and communicate using our Oculus Products, you choose the audience for what you share.
 For example, when you share a photo or other content in a shared or public virtual space, other people who visit the space may be able to see it.

-Information you post to public areas of our Oculus Products, such as a forum, blog, or other community tool, will also be visible to people on and off our Oculus Products.
+Information you post to public areas of our Oculus Products, such as a forum, blog or other community tool, will also be visible to people on and off our Oculus Products.
 If you post information to these interactive features, it will be publicly available.
-Certain information associated with your public posts, such as the time of your post, also will be published and publicly available.
+Certain information associated with your public posts, such as the time of your post, will also be published and publicly available.

 Content others share about you.
-You should consider who you choose to share with, because people who are able to see your activity, content, or information on our Oculus Products may choose to share it with others on and off our Oculus Products.
+You should consider who you choose to share with, because people who are able to see your activity, content or information on our Oculus Products may choose to share it with others on and off our Oculus Products.
 For example, when you interact with others in a multiplayer game, another player could choose to livestream that experience – including what you are doing in the game – to Facebook.
-People may also use Oculus Products to share content about you they have obtained from other sources.
+People may also use Oculus Products to share content about you that they have obtained from other sources.

-Apps, Developers, and Other Online Content Providers on our Oculus Products.
-You can interact with third-party content, games, apps, and other experiences through our Oculus Products.
+Apps, developers and other online content providers on our Oculus Products.
+You can interact with third-party content, games, apps and other experiences through our Oculus Products.
 We share information about you with these partners so they can provide you with the experiences you've requested, such as:

 Information in your Oculus profile and about how you use our Oculus Products.
-For example, we make available to third party developers a list of your friends who also use the developer’s app so they can offer to pair you in a game or other experience within their app, or rank your scores and achievements in that app against your friends’ scores and achievements.
+For example, we make available to third-party developers a list of your friends who also use the developer's app so that they can offer to pair you in a game or other experience within their app, or rank your scores and achievements in that app against your friends' scores and achievements.
 We also share information about individual abuse reports or abuse statistics on our Oculus Products, so we can help develop a safe and enjoyable XR ecosystem.